-expr is evaluated to v. v must be a tactic value. v is applied.
-If the application of v produced one subgoal equal to the initial goal (up to syntactical equality), then an error of level 0 is raised.
+expr is evaluated to v which must be a tactic value.
+The tactic value v is applied to each focused subgoal independently.
+If the application of v to one of the focused subgoal produced subgoals equal to the initial goals (up to syntactical equality), then an error of level 0 is raised.